crazyhottommy/DNA-seq-analysis/vcf_and_bedpe_sv_format.md

 some notes from [Colby Chiang](https://github.com/hall-lab/svtools/issues/104):

 Hi, Thanks for making this useful tool.
-I am using vcfToBedpe to convert vcf from lumpy.
+I am using `vcfToBedpe` to convert vcf from lumpy.
-The resulting bedpe files in column 9 and 10 have strandness info "+" "-" what does exactly those strandness tell us? for translocations (BND), I found there are 4 different combinations of the strandness. for deletions, it is always+ - for inversions, it is always + + for duplications, it is always - +
+The resulting bedpe files in column 9 and 10 have strandness info "+" "-" what does exactly those strandness tell us?
+for translocations (BND), I found there are 4 different combinations of the strandness. same or different chromosomes.
+for deletions, it is always+ - on the same chromosome
+for inversions, it is always + + on the same chromosome
+for duplications, it is always - + on the same chromosome

 Thanks very much!
 Ming